 Titia Huisman

 I am Titia Huisman, a trend forecaster and designer working internationally within interior, colour and home.
-Since 1997, I have been active in the interior and home decor industry, supporting companies in shaping future collections.
+Since 1997, I have supported companies and creative teams in developing new products and collections by bringing focus to colour, material and the wider time spirit.

-Through Studio Thuis, I develop and publish the TH · At Home Trend Books.
-Released twice a year, these books are used internationally by buyers, stylists, design teams and organisations within interior, home decor and seasonal collections.
+Through Studio Thuis, I develop and publish the ATHOME Trend Books.
+Released twice a year, these books are used internationally by buyers, stylists, design teams and organisations within interior, home décor and seasonal collections.
 The Christmas and Winter editions form a distinctive and widely recognised part of this work.

 Alongside trend forecasting, I also work as a designer.
-In collaboration with companies, I develop bespoke designs and concepts for prints, textiles, pots, vases, small furniture pieces and home decor.
+In collaboration with companies, I develop bespoke concepts and designs for prints, textiles, pots, vases, small furniture pieces and home décor.

-The TH logo, shaped like an antenna, reflects my way of working.
-I receive subtle signals from the interior industry, culture, nature and society, and translate them into clear frameworks and translate them into clear frameworks that find their way into future collections.
+The TH logo, shaped like an antenna, reflects this way of working.
+It represents the ability to receive subtle signals from the interior industry and from shifts within culture, nature and society, and to translate them into clear frameworks that find their way into future collections.

 You need a framework in order to think beyond it.